mauriziokovacic/Interviews/Questions/Questions.md

 #
 ## Question
 You want to know:
-- where a particular variable is stored in an executable
+1. where a particular variable is stored in an executable
-- what the biggest global variables in a program are (by storage space, not value)
+2. what the biggest global variables in a program are (by storage space, not value)

 How would you go about finding this information without running the program?

 ## Answer
+1. Use a symbol table dumper: Tools like `nm` on Unix, `objdump`, or `dumpbin` on Windows can list symbols and their addresses in the executable or object files.
+2. On Unix, `nm -S` can show symbol sizes.
+On Windows, `dumpbin /symbols` can be used to list symbols and their sizes.

 #